mmcil/BoB/README.md

 ## About
 This is a very recent project that consists of 4 sub-projects which are:

--grabber: acquires the coin market data from https://coinmarketcap.com using the Python library BeautifulSoup 4
+- grabber: acquires the coin market data from https://coinmarketcap.com using the Python library BeautifulSoup 4

--displayer: displays the market data in charts using tradingview/lightweight-charts (https://github.com/tradingview/lightweight-charts)
+- displayer: displays the market data in charts using tradingview/lightweight-charts (https://github.com/tradingview/lightweight-charts)

--notifier: notifies a person when the coins which are tracked hits certain targets (node.js)
+- notifier: notifies a person when the coins which are tracked hits certain targets (node.js)

--bot: automatizes trading on Binance Exchange platform based on different trading strategies
+- bot: automatizes trading on Binance Exchange platform based on different trading strategies

 ## Development
 This project will be written in Javascript.
 The last 2 sub-projects might be changed into Java Spring Boot or .Net Core framework in the future depending on the performance of analytical operations in JavaScript.